alexp1010/spacer-s-riddle/README.md

 # spacer-s-riddle
-Game adventure set in a space ship
+A game adventure set in a space ship

+The game is free.
+Any part of it can be used in any other project.
+Images are free.
+Audio files are free.